IsmuNurkhasanah/aplikasi_crud/README.md

-# aplikasi_crud_boostrap5 -> This crud application is my final semester assignment.
+# aplikasi_crud -> This crud application is my final semester assignment.